casbitton/Resume/index.md

 Hello, my name is **Cas**!

-I'm a highly motivated Senior Engineer who loves [BBQ](http://sneakypickle.com.au), Great local [Beer](https://www.littlebang.com.au), DevOps and is truly invested in technology.
+I'm a highly motivated Senior Engineer who loves a good BBQ, Great local [Beer](https://www.littlebang.com.au), DevOps and is truly invested in technology.
 I'm looking to thrive as part of your organisation.
 What I do have are a very particular set of skills, skills I continue to acquire and will develop further during my time working alongside you.

 You will find me extremely personable, prompt and organised.
 This allows me to excel when interacting with staff and clients alike.
 I'm comfortable in high demand scenarios and during times of crisis.